jameshughes89/cs102/src/site/topics/bags/bag-adt.rst

     A representation of an arbitrary bag containing seven elements.

-* By default, bags shouldn't really be thought of as having an ordering
+* The high-level idea of a bag shouldn't really be thought of as having an ordering

     * The underlying implementation may be with some linear container
     * But the idea is that the information in the bag has no meaningful order